txj-xyz/rin-bot-go/README.md

 # Usage
-Required variables are the following inside of the root dir of the executable.
+Required variables are the following inside of the `.env` in the root dir of the executable.
 ```env
 TOKEN=BotTokenString
 MESSAGE_REACT_CHANNEL=ChannelID